Naymmmm/wsl-archlinux-manager-compiled/README.md

-# Arch Linux WSL Manager
+# Arch Linux WSL Manager But Compiled

 **WIP: An efficient & easy strategy to install and manage Arch Linux instances on Windows Subsystem For Linux (WSL).
 Precompiled with instructions for the lazy people.**